 BTW, is it offending to you that I call these meatless veggie balls “meatballs”?
 I know that the term vegan meatballs is rather controversial.
 I’ve seen a lot of people get upset by the use of meat-related words when referring to plant-based foods.
 It probably doesn’t make a lot of sense to call something that’s meatless meat.
 But what else would you call them?
-I’ve come across a recipe title “vegan lots of plant based ingredients baked in a sphere”, which made me laugh.
-I honestly doubt that’s what people google when looking for a meatball replacement 🙂
+Anyway, here are my few tips for making these vegan meatballs.

 Tips for Making Vegan Meatballs